Lucsantosg/CloudLogAnalysis/tutorials/container_logs.md

 ## Step 4: Grant the {{site.data.keyword.containershort_notm}} key owner permissions
 {: #step4}

+For cluster logs to be forwarded to a space, the {{site.data.keyword.containershort_notm}} key owner must have the following permissions:

+* IAM policy for the {{site.data.keyword.loganalysisshort}} service with *Administrator* permissions.
-When you forward logs to a space, you must also grant Cloud Foundry (CF) permissions to the {{site.data.keyword.containershort}} key owner in the organization and space.
-The key owner needs *orgManager* role for the organization, and *SpaceManager* and *Developer* for the space.
+* Cloud Foundry (CF) permissions in the organization and space where logs are to be forwarded.
+The container key owner needs *orgManager* role for the organization, and *SpaceManager* and *Developer* for the space.

 Complete the following steps: